Winter-Soren/quantum-ml-handbook/README.md

-# Quantum Machine Learning Documentation
+# Quantum Machine Learning Handbook

 This repository contains comprehensive documentation on Quantum Machine Learning (QML), aimed at beginners and practitioners interested in exploring the intersection of quantum computing and machine learning.